 Simply fill in the details of name, slug, parent category, and description on the respective text boxes and hit ” Add New Category”

 Note: Leave parent category to ‘none’, if the category you are going to add is itself a parent.
 Else choose the parent category page from the drop-down menu.

 To Edit and update categories

-You can edit the categories in two ways: the quick edit and edit option.
+You can edit categories in WordPress using the quick edit or edit option.

-With the Edit option, you can edit all of the Category’s information here, including the name, slug, and parent link, as well as the description.
+With the Edit option, you can edit all of the Category’s information here, including the name, slug, and parent category, as well as the description.